chagweyh/adventofcode-2020/README.md

+## Description

-## My Attempt to solve the Code Of Advent 2020 challenges
+My attempt to solve the Code Of Advent 2020 challenges.